ekruskal/dsp/03-command_line.md

     a* is the set of all elements of your directory starting with a, *a is the set of all elements of your directory ending in a, a*.* is the set of all elements in your directory containing a.

-    select-string [string] [files] searches the files for the given string.
+    grep [string] [files] searches the files for the given string.

-    help [command] will give you the name and aliases of the command and all accessible optionswhile performing the command.
+    man [command] will give you the name and description of the command and all accessible optionswhile performing the command.

 ---